-- 2.1 The following information will be circulated to Committee Members prior to the monthly Planning Committee meeting: - A weekly list of all new planning applications indicating applications to be determined by the Planning Committee and applications delegated to Officers will be circulated to all elected Members.
-A summary report of delegated scheme applications will be presented to Committee on a monthly basis. - A weekly list of all delegated planning applications where the decision is ready to issue will be circulated to all elected members on the Tuesday of each week and uploaded onto the Council website.
-Elected members will have until 6pm on the Friday of that week to request a referral in accordance with Part B of the 'Scheme of Delegation for Development Management, Enforcement and Other Planning Functions', otherwise the decision notice will issue. - All Committee Members will be sent the agenda two weeks in advance of the meeting with a report on each planning application to be considered at the meeting by the Committee. - Officer shall prepare an addendum on the day of the Committee meeting to report any updates since the agenda issued. - Planning Committee meetings should normally be open to the public. - Substitute members shall not be permitted to deputise, unless agreed by both the Chair of the Committee and the Head of Planning, and only in exceptional circumstances.
+- 2.1 The following information will be circulated to Committee Members prior to the monthly Planning Committee meeting: - A weekly list of all new planning applications received and planning applications decided will be circulated to all Elected Members.
+A summary report of performance in the processing of planning applications will be presented to Committee on a monthly basis. - A list of all contentious delegated planning applications where the decision is ready to issue will be circulated to elected members on a weekly basis.
+A contentious application is one where the decision is to refuse permission or, where the decision is to approve but objections to the proposed development have been received.
+This list will be circulated to all elected members on the Tuesday of each week and uploaded onto the Council website.
+Elected members will have until 10am on the Monday of the following week to request a

+170117 - Standing Orders - v2.0 Page 39 of 46 referral, in accordance with Part B of the 'Scheme of Delegation for Development Management, Enforcement and Other Planning Functions', otherwise the decision notice will issue.

-- Legal representation may be in attendance at Committee. - All members of Planning Committee must have taken the requisite training for either member or Chair role before they can sit on the Committee.
+- All Committee Members will be sent the agenda two weeks in advance of the meeting with a report on each planning application to be considered at the meeting by the Committee. - Planning Officer shall prepare an addendum on the day of the Committee meeting to report any updates since the agenda issued. - Planning Committee meetings should normally be open to the public. - Substitute members shall not be permitted to deputise, unless agreed by both the Chair of the Committee and the Head of Planning, and only in exceptional circumstances. - Legal representation may be in attendance at Committee. - All members of Planning Committee must have taken the requisite training for either member or Chair role before they can sit on the Committee.